 \section{Introduction}

+A classical electromagnetic field is observed through its interaction with macroscopic charges.
+Thus the question of how a quantum field appears classical should not be formulated as the question of whether the field state itself collapses onto a classical field configuration.
+Rather, the question is why the interaction between a quantum field and a macroscopic charge can be described by a classical field acting on that charge.
+In the framework developed here, the field remains quantum.
+What appears classical is the quotient sector of the field state space accessible to macroscopic particles whose own states are localized by an appropriate dynamical mechanism.

-In previous work \cite{KryukovArx,KryukovPhysicsA}, we showed that Newtonian dynamics of macroscopic particles can be derived from Schr\"odinger evolution by restricting the dynamics to a manifold of sufficiently localized states in quantum state space.
-The key observation is that, for states confined to this manifold, the tangent component of the Schr\"odinger flow reproduces the classical equations of motion.
-Importantly, this result does not depend on a specific functional form of the state (such as Gaussian wave packets), but only on the smallness of the localization scale, which ensures convergence of the quantum probability distribution to a classical point in phase space.
-The result is consistent with the Ehrenfest theorem, while introducing a geometric framework in which classical dynamics arises from the tangent component of Schr\"odinger evolution on the manifold of localized states.
+In previous work \cite{KryukovPHLA,KryukovPhysicsA,KryukovArx,KryukovCompArx}, Newtonian dynamics of macroscopic particles was derived from Schr\"odinger evolution by restricting the dynamics to a manifold of localized states in projective Hilbert space.
+The tangent component of the Schr\"odinger flow on this manifold reproduces the classical equations of motion.
+The same work introduced conjecture {\bf (RM)}, according to which environmental interactions of macroscopic systems may be modeled, during short interaction intervals, by random Hamiltonians drawn from the Gaussian Unitary Ensemble.
+This random-matrix dynamics repeatedly returns the state to a narrow neighborhood of the localized particle manifold and thereby stabilizes classical particle motion.